The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 - Median home price—$125,800

-Take a look at some of the hottest careers in Oklahoma and the rates at which the Oklahoma Economic Security Commission expects jobs to grow during the period from 2014 to 2024.
+Take a look at some of the hottest careers in Oklahoma and the rates at which the Oklahoma Employment Security Commission expects jobs to grow during the period from 2016 to 2026.

 Affordable, beautiful, friendly, and convenient are just a few of the ways that Arkansans describe their state.
 You can take advantage of a laid-back lifestyle and enjoy little to no traffic congestion, even when you are in the city.
 Outdoor adventurers love the almost endless possibilities for recreational activities, and it's easy to have a weekend getaway to the Gulf Coast, Dallas, Memphis, or Nashville.